shapehq/SHPKeyboardAwareness/README.md

 ## The conflicting view

-The `SHPKeyboardEvent` that you receive via the signal or the delegate method contains a reference to any conflicting view in the property
+The `SHPKeyboardEvent` that you receive via the delegate method contains a reference to any conflicting view in the property

 ```Objective-C
 @property (nonatomic, readonly) UIView *conflictingView;